About the Scholarships

 - Personal objectives: One of the primary objectives of the scholarship is to assist students who have not previously had a long-term study abroad experience.
 Discuss why you believe study abroad will be personally beneficial and describe your motivations for study abroad.
 Be specific about why a year-long program will best meet your objectives.
 Provide examples showing correlation between the destination country and your academics, extracurricular experience, and background.

-- Academic and personal preparedness: Detail how you have prepared both academically and personally for your EAP program.
+- Personal preparedness: Detail how you have prepared personally for your EAP program.
 Show that you are knowledgeable about the EAP program and the institution you will attend.
 Do you have the maturity, flexibility, and other relevant personal skills needed to succeed during your year studying abroad?
 Share experiences that have encouraged you to pursue your goal of participating in a year-long study abroad program.

 Provide an essay of no more than 500 words that explains your need for financial assistance.
 Be as complete and candid as possible in your essay, particularly if you have any unusual circumstances that affect your eligibility for financial aid or your ability to pay for your study abroad program.
-Examples would include: first generation college student, re-entry student, single parent, parental unemployment, bankruptcy, unforeseen medical expenses, siblings in college, or property loss due to fire, flood, or earthquake.
-Do not restate information from your Personal Essay.
+Examples would include: first generation college student, re-entry student, single parent, parental unemployment, bankruptcy, unforeseen medical expenses, siblings in college, etc. Do not restate information from your Personal Essay.

 To be considered, your file must include one letter of recommendation.
 Seek to provide a strong letter of recommendation, such as one from a TA or faculty member, an employer, or the head of a nonprofit where you have volunteered.
-The letter should come from someone who knows you and is familiar with your academic work.
+The letter should come from someone who knows you and is familiar with your academic work and personal characteristics.
+A letter from a supervisor or TA who knows you well is more useful than a letter from a professor who cannot speak to your personal goals and previous successes.
 You may use a letter that has been solicited for your general EAP application.
 Personal references are not acceptable for this application.

 Submit an unofficial copy of your transcript that shows grades through your last completed term.
-If any low grades appear on your transcript, you are encouraged to explain them at the close of your Personal Essay.
+If any low grades appear on your transcript, you are encouraged to explain them at the close of your Statement of Academic Preparation.

 Sign up to receive updates on new scholarships, including application details and deadlines.